baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 ## Relevance/Importance of the problem

-Both reviewer B and reviewer A have concerns regarding the relevance/importance of this work.
+Reviewers A and B have concerns regarding the relevance/importance of this work.
 Importance is indeed one of the 4 typical criteria employed to evaluate research papers.
 Here is what OOPSLA states regarding importance in its paper selection criteria:

 *Importance: The paper contributes to the advancement of knowledge in the field.
 We also welcome papers that diverge from the dominant